🚰 Personal Health Checklist

 - Creatine 5g

-- UPDATE 10/1/2023: I cut out 90% of my alcohol consumtion and 100% of fried foods nearly a year ago.
-I try to avoid low quality oils and refrain from eating out at fast food restaurants.
-I also try to avoid processed foods, but I’m not perfect.
+- I cut out 90% of my alcohol consumption and 100% of fried foods.
+I also try to avoid low-quality oils and refrain from eating out at fast-food restaurants.
+I could be better at avoiding processed foods.

 General Health